 About the Kitsap SBDC

 Western Washington University was honored to bring Small Business Development Center (SBDC) services back to the Kitsap Peninsula in 2019.
-Part of Western’s 'University of the Peninsulas' initiative, the Kitsap SBDC was a collaborative effort of WWU leadership, great community stakeholders and the Western Foundation.
+Part of Western’s 'University on the Peninsulas' initiative, the Kitsap SBDC was a collaborative effort of WWU leadership, community stakeholders and the WWU Foundation.

-Staffed by a Certified Business Advisor and supported by the WWU SBDC team and resources, the Kitsap SBDC serves businesses throughout the Kitsap Peninsula with one-on-one advising, training and research to help local businesses and entrepreneurs succeed.
+Staffed by Certified Business Advisors and supported by the WWU SBDC team and resources, the Kitsap SBDC serves businesses throughout the Kitsap Peninsula with one-on-one advising, training and research to help local businesses and entrepreneurs succeed.